jup-ag/space-station/blog/2023-09-18-dca-out-of-beta/index.md

 - **Increased Global Upper Limit:** We have increased the global upper limit for a single DCA order from $5,000 USD to $20,000 USD.
 This change offers users more flexibility for a wider range of use cases.

-- **Tweaked Default Slippage Rate:** Adjusting the default slippage rate to 10 basis points (bps) for improved transaction rates.

-- **Optimized Order Fulfilment:** The default slippage rate has been adjusted to 10 basis points (bps) for an improved and better transaction fulfillment rate.
+- **Enhanced Default Slippage Rate for Improved Order Fulfillment:** The default slippage rate has been adjusted to 10 basis points (bps) for an improved and better transaction fulfilment rate without disrupting the DCA flow.

 - **Additional Checks and Warnings:** Implementing further checks and warnings to enhance safety and security for users.